frankfurtmacmoses/frankfurtmacmoses.github.io/bio-informatics/final_project/FINAL_REPORT.md

 ## 4. Discussion

-Our comprehensive transcriptomic analysis of TCGA-BLCA samples reveals extensive molecular differences between low-grade and high-grade bladder tumors.
-The identification of 2,146 differentially expressed genes (13.4% of tested genes) underscores the substantial transcriptional reprogramming accompanying bladder cancer progression.
+Our analysis of TCGA-BLCA samples uncovered substantial molecular differences between low-grade and high-grade bladder tumors.
+Finding 2,146 differentially expressed genes—about 13.4% of all genes we tested—shows just how much transcriptional rewiring happens as bladder cancer progresses.

 ### 4.1 Methodological Considerations

-The use of count-based gene filtering rather than CPM-based filtering is critical for RNA-seq analysis, as it prevents bias toward highly expressed genes and ensures that lowly expressed genes present in a subset of samples are appropriately excluded based on detection frequency rather than relative abundance.
-Our threshold of raw count > 5 in at least 10% of samples is consistent with established best practices for bulk RNA-seq preprocessing.
+Using count-based filtering instead of CPM-based filtering was important here.
+Count-based filtering avoids favoring highly expressed genes and makes sure we're removing lowly expressed genes based on how often they're detected, not how abundant they are when present.
+Our cutoff (raw count > 5 in at least 10% of samples) follows standard practices for bulk RNA-seq data preprocessing.

-The application of DESeq2 for differential expression analysis is methodologically superior to simpler approaches like t-tests on normalized counts.
-DESeq2's negative binomial model explicitly accounts for the discrete nature of count data, overdispersion, and library size differences.
-The shrinkage of log fold change estimates improves robustness, particularly for genes with low counts or high variability.
-Our results demonstrate the power of proper statistical modeling, with thousands of DEGs identified at stringent significance thresholds.
+Choosing DESeq2 for differential expression was also key.
+It's more appropriate than simpler methods like t-tests on normalized counts because it accounts for the fact that RNA-seq data are discrete counts, not continuous measurements.
+DESeq2 handles overdispersion and library size differences properly, and it shrinks fold change estimates to make them more reliable, especially for genes with low counts or high variability.
+The fact that we identified thousands of DEGs at strict significance cutoffs shows the value of using the right statistical approach.

 ### 4.2 Biological Insights

-The moderate entropy (0.3902) observed in unsupervised clustering indicates that global expression patterns can reasonably separate tumor grades, with Cluster 0 enriched for low-grade (90.6%) and Cluster 1 enriched for high-grade (94.6%) tumors.
-This finding demonstrates that grade-specific molecular signatures exist and can be detected through unsupervised methods.
-The improved PCA separation using DEGs alone (37.77% variance explained vs 22.77% for all genes) further confirms that differential expression is concentrated in specific biological pathways rather than representing random transcriptional noise.
+The moderate entropy (0.3902) from our unsupervised clustering suggests that overall expression patterns do a decent job separating tumor grades—Cluster 0 was 90.6% low-grade and Cluster 1 was 94.6% high-grade.
+This tells us grade-specific molecular signatures really do exist and can be picked up without using the grade labels.
+The fact that PCA worked better with just the DEGs (explaining 37.77% vs. 22.77% of variance) confirms that the expression differences aren't random noise but are concentrated in particular biological pathways.

-Gene ontology enrichment analysis revealed dysregulation of immune response pathways, consistent with known roles of immune evasion and tumor microenvironment remodeling in cancer progression.
-The enrichment of cell proliferation and cell cycle pathways aligns with the increased mitotic activity characteristic of high-grade tumors.
-Alterations in tissue development and extracellular matrix organization suggest disruption of normal epithelial architecture, a hallmark of invasive cancer.
+The gene ontology results make biological sense.
+Immune response pathways showed up prominently, which fits with what we know about immune evasion and microenvironment changes in cancer.
+We also saw enrichment in cell proliferation and cell cycle pathways, matching the increased cell division in high-grade tumors.
+Changes in tissue development and extracellular matrix organization suggest the normal epithelial structure is breaking down—a key feature of invasive cancer.

 ### 4.3 Limitations and Future Directions

-This analysis focused on protein-coding genes and did not examine non-coding RNAs, which may also contribute to tumor grade differences.
-Additionally, bulk RNA-seq data represent averaged signals across heterogeneous cell populations; single-cell RNA-seq would provide finer resolution of cellular subpopulations.
-Future work should validate key DEGs at the protein level and investigate their functional roles in bladder cancer progression through experimental perturbation studies.
+We focused on protein-coding genes here, so we didn't look at non-coding RNAs, which might also play a role in tumor grade differences.
+Bulk RNA-seq gives us averaged signals across mixed cell populations, so we can't see what's happening in specific cell types.
+Single-cell RNA-seq would give us that finer detail.
+Going forward, it would be valuable to validate some of these key DEGs at the protein level and test their actual functional roles in bladder cancer progression through lab experiments.

 ---

 ## 5. Conclusion

-This study presents a comprehensive transcriptomic analysis of bladder cancer subtypes using TCGA-BLCA data.
-Through rigorous preprocessing following assignment specifications, statistical analysis with DESeq2, and biological interpretation, we identified 2,146 significantly differentially expressed genes between low-grade and high-grade tumors.
-Gene ontology enrichment revealed dysregulation of immune response, cell proliferation, and tissue architecture pathways (153 enriched terms) as molecular hallmarks of high-grade disease.
-These findings contribute to our understanding of bladder cancer molecular heterogeneity and provide candidate biomarkers for future validation studies.
+This study provides a thorough transcriptomic look at bladder cancer subtypes using data from TCGA-BLCA.
+Through careful data preprocessing, statistical analysis with DESeq2, and biological interpretation, we identified 2,146 genes with significant expression differences between low-grade and high-grade tumors.
+Gene ontology enrichment pointed to dysregulation in immune response, cell proliferation, and tissue organization pathways (153 enriched terms total) as key molecular features of high-grade disease.
+These results add to our understanding of molecular heterogeneity in bladder cancer and suggest potential biomarkers that could be validated in future studies.

 ---